forrestthewoods/MallocMicrobench/blog.md

 # Profiling Malloc with Doom 3
 # Benchmarking Malloc with Doom 3

-This blog post begins the same way as many of my posts.
+This blog post began the same way as many of my posts.
 I nerd sniped myself.

 I recently read a blog post about a new library for game audio.
 It repeated a claim that is conventional wisdom in the audio programming world - "you can't allocate or deallocate memory on the audio thread".
 That's a very strong statement, and I'm not convinced it's correct.

 Lately I've been doing quite a bit of audio and audio-like programming lately.
 My code is reasonably efficient and does pre-allocate quite a bit.
 However it uses both `malloc` and `mutex`.
 It also happens to run great and glitch free!

-This raises a question: what is the realistic worst-case performance for malloc on a modern machine?
+This raises a question: what is the realistic worst-case performance for `malloc` on a modern machine?

 <insert Tim Sweeney tweet>
 https://twitter.com/TimSweeneyEpic/status/1526439480873328640